mecid/swift-unidirectional-flow/README.md

 }

 ```
-To learn more about Unidirectional Flow in Swift, take a look at my dedicated [post](https://swiftwithmajid.com/2023/07/11/unidirectional-flow-in-swift/).

 ## Installation
 Add this Swift package in Xcode using its Github repository url.
 (File > Swift Packages > Add Package Dependency...)